lubuntu-team/manual/source/1/1.3/installation.rst

 To choose pick which particular additonal applications you wish to install there are checkboxes for each program under :guilabel:`Install additonal third party packages`.
 To install Element for encryped matrix chat check the :guilabel:`Element` checkbox.
 To install the Thunderbird email and clandering client check the :guilabel:`Thunderbird checkbox`.
 To install virt-manager to manage running virtual machines on Lubuntu check the :guilabel:`Virtual Machine Manager` checkbox.
 To make digital art check the checkbox for :guilabel:`Krita`.

+To go to the next part of installation press the :guilabel:`Next` button.
+To go to selecting your keyboard again press the :guilabel:`Back` button.

 Setting up partitions
 ---------------------